R for Mac OS X Developer's Page - Building R

 Universal 32- and 64-bit

-Leopard supports 64-bit throughout, including in the R GUI.
-However, support for 64-bit Quartz was added in R-devel, it is by default not incuded in R 2.6.0.
-In order to compile 64-bit R, you have to use most recent R 2.6 patched version or R-devel.
-Then use compiler flags to specify the target architecture as well as r_arch to tag it.
+Leopard supports 64-bit throughout, including in the R GUI and Quartz from R 2.7.0 on.
+Use compiler flags to specify the target architecture as well as r_arch to tag it.
 For example:

 r_arch=x86_64 \